NickyTOfficial/Epstein-Scraper/README.md

 It will automatically skip files you have already downloaded in the output directory

+Logs are verbose, and can help determine removed or inaccessable files in the releases as well as unknown file extensions

 Use at your own risk, there may be CSAM in the files.

 ![download.gif](https://github.com/user-attachments/assets/faca3647-cf64-4614-8945-ff07b2a5ecd0)